Site Overlay

 Education and qualifications

-In addition to surgical procedures, they are qualified to prescribe medication, order diagnostic tests like X-rays, and diagnose and treat a wide array of conditions affecting the feet and ankles.
+In addition to surgical procedures, they are qualified to prescribe medication, order diagnostic tests such as X-rays, and diagnose and treat a wide range of conditions affecting the feet and ankles.

 Podiatrists are doctors with a Doctor of Podiatric Medicine (DPM) degree.

-They complete undergraduate education, followed by podiatric medical school and a postgraduate residency in podiatric medicine and surgery.
+They complete undergraduate education, then podiatric medical school, and a postgraduate residency in podiatric medicine and surgery.